Dhiaeddine-Oussayed/General-Image-Classification-Model/README.md

  - The label encoder fitted on your training data.
 Try importing the encoder file using pickle.load(open("path to your encoder", "rb"))

+P.N: You can customize the "train.py" file as you see fit.
+You can change the the size of the images, dimension, the number of convolutional layers and their filters, the structure of the fully connected neural network...